James Cropper (abolitionist): Accusation of instigating the 1823 Demerara Slave Revolt

-"…at the same time printing and circulating those opinions, thereby instigating the negroes to insurrection, with its consequences, murder and destruction...

-….the late revolt in Demerara (originating here)…" Sir John Gladstone.
-The Correspondence Between John Gladstone, Esq., M.P., and James Cropper.
-Liverpool Mercury p17 and 25 (1824).In 1824 the pro slavery activist and geographer James MacQueen berated both Thomas Clarkson and James Cropper for questioning the economic viability of West Indian slavery in his 427-page book The West India colonies: the calumnies and misrepresentations circulated against them by the Edinburgh Review, Mr. Clarkson, Mr. Cropper.
+In 1824 the pro-slavery activist and geographer James MacQueen berated both Thomas Clarkson and James Cropper for questioning the economic viability of West Indian slavery in his 427-page book The West India colonies: the calumnies and misrepresentations circulated against them by the Edinburgh Review, Mr. Clarkson, Mr. Cropper.

-Support for Black Activism in the United States.
+Support for Black activism in the United States

 In the 1820s James Cropper sponsored several American free black initiatives, for example in 1828 he donated to a Philadelphia school for black infants and provided large scale financial support for American antislavery newspapers.
 James Cropper also used his Liverpool links to directly encourage antislavery activism in the United States.
 Sir John Gladstone was already critical of Cropper's growing influence in the slave states writing that "Considerable alarm has been felt in the southern states since Mr Cropper's publications have been circulated amongst the slaves there."

 The Cropper family scrapbook was filled with anti-slavery literature and contained a list of contacts in the United States who had already been shipped large packets of his abolitionist pamphlets from Liverpool.
 The pamphlets, usually up to 20 pages long would be commonly read out loud at meetings and make their way to the slave states.
 The earliest list (c.1827-9) included editors of all three American antislavery newspapers.

 Fellow Quaker, Benjamin Lundy edited the Genius of Universal Emancipation and regularly acknowledged his debt to his sponsors in Liverpool.
 John Brown Russwurm edited the first black newspaper, Freedom's Journal (1827-9).
 Russwurm was only the third African American to graduate from an American College.
 Quaker Enoch Lewis was editor of the African Observer (1827-8).
 Cropper replaced Russwurm as the main contact in the New York's free black community with the African American Peter Williams, Jr. Williams was an Episcopalian bishop and a future member of the board of the interracial American Antislavery Society.
 Cropper also sent pamphlets to William Lloyd Garrison.
 Cropper's 1830s list included James McCune Smith, a young black intellectual and militant.
 Smith was the first African American to gain a medical degree having graduated in Glasgow, Scotland.

 The pamphleteering activities of James Cropper also began to take effect in New York City, and they would not go unnoticed amongst the local free black population.